ValenTech logoValenTech

 How to move from brittle scripts to production-grade workflow automation.

-January 20, 20261 min read
+January 20, 20269 min read • By ValenTech Engineering Team

 Most automation efforts fail because teams optimize for speed of the first run, not reliability of the thousandth run.
+A script that completes a workflow once in a demo is not the same as a system that handles that workflow ten thousand times without an engineer watching it.

 Start with workflow mapping